 However, this question will reveal more if you ask it a year or two after a recession than it would eight years into a bull market.
 Remember – every financial planner is a genius when the market is doing well.

 You want to know what you’ll be paying, and how, for your certified financial planner’s services.
-But beyond that, realize that the fee is just one of many costs you could be paying.
+But beyond that, realize that the fee is just a part of many costs you could be paying.

 For instance, investing three million in a mutual fund with a 0.9% cost is very different from investing it in one with a 0.2% cost.
 That more expensive fund will need to outperform the other fund by 0.7% just to break even with it.